FrankFK/FrankFK.github.io/_posts/2024-03-09-hexafour-09-define-methods.md

 ### Debugging methods

 It is best to try out the changed code directly in Visual Studio and use the debugger to see what happens.
-How to do this is described in the second part of this [post][hexafour-04b].
+How to do this is described in the second part of a previous [post][hexafour-04b].
 Try it out right away.

 ### A method can change the value of parameters